In 2009, to address some of the 42 actions in the Malpas 2007 plan, invitations were sent out to a number of local

-At this inaugural meeting in the Jubilee Hall, those present voted to support the formation of a local business association.
+At this inaugural meeting in the Jubilee Hall, on 16th November 2009, those present voted to support the formation of a local business association.

 It was proposed that a committee of 6 members (3 Parish Councillors and 3 Business Owners) be nominated to draft some proposals and report back to a follow up meeting., where more businesses would be invited to attend.

 Hence Malpas Biznet was formed with a committee consisting of Parish Councillors, Pauline Plumb, Adrian Waddelove and Chris Whitehurst and Steve Farmer, (I7 technology) Tom Lewis, (Ptarmigan Outfitters) and Charles Blake (Blue Loos)

 The overall objective of the association was to connect some of the 450 local businesses with each other, enabling them to cut costs and boost the local economy through trading with each other whenever possible.